simonecorsi/skaffoldo/README.md

 ## Variables

+> ⚠️ **This is a logic-less replace, this is not a template engine**.
+Only variables found in templates are replaced.

-> By default variables in the `process.env` will be used, if the flag `--jsonars` is provided with a valid JSON string it will be used instead
+By default `process.env` will be used, if the flag `--jsonars` is provided with a valid JSON string it will be merge with `process.env` variables.

 You can use variables inside your files or filenames following these formats:

 - files: `{{ MY_VARIABLE }}`
 - filenames: `[MY_VARIABLE]_filename.ts`

-This is a logic-less replace, **this is not a template engine**.
-Only variables found in templates are replaced.

 ```sh
 MY_VAR=123 skaffoldo ...